British Rail Class 86: British Rail service

-The Railfreight sector introduced its new two tone grey livery in 1987, initially without sub-sector logos due to shared operations on Speedlink and Freightliner duties.
+The Railfreight sector introduced its new two-tone grey livery in 1987, initially without sub-sector logos due to shared operations on Speedlink and Freightliner duties.
 Four Class 86s received Railfreight General logos from June 1988, but all Class 86/6 locomotives carried Railfreight Distribution livery beginning in January 1990.
-Finally, the parcels sector introduced a new red and grey livery with repaints from July 1990 to July 1991, which was replaced with Rail Express Systems livery applied between December 1991 to February 1995.
+Finally, the parcels sector introduced a new red and grey livery, with repaints from July 1990 to July 1991; it was replaced with Rail Express Systems livery, applied between December 1991 to February 1995.

 Former operators

-In the mid-1990s, British Rail was privatised and the Class 86 fleet was divided among several operators.
-These are dealt with separately below.
+In the mid-1990s, BR was privatised and the Class 86 fleet was divided among several operators: